lukemckinstry/big-geospatial-data/README.md

 ## About PyPI and Anaconda

 How you manage your Python environment is up to you.
 The advantage of Anaconda is that it is not just a repository but a full package management system that takes care of complex dependencies for you.
 This is important for geospatial data.
-Prior to Anaconda, it could be quite dodgy to install gdal for Python, which also relies upon the GDAL C++ library.
-The GeoPandas project recommends installing with Anaconda, and [specifically warns of the pitfalls of the pitfalls of installing with pip](https://geopandas.org/en/stable/getting_started/install.html#installing-with-pip).
+Prior to Anaconda, it could be quite dodgy to install gdal for Python, which depends on the GDAL C++ library.
+The GeoPandas project recommends installing GeoPandas with Anaconda, and [specifically warns of the pitfalls of the pitfalls of installing with pip](https://geopandas.org/en/stable/getting_started/install.html#installing-with-pip).

 Since all of the packages needed in these lab exercises are available in conda channels (almost all in the default channel), I've removed `!pip install some_package` statements from several of the notebooks that I inherited.
 I've done this for two reasons.
 For one, notebooks are for **analysis**, and I don't think package installation should be included in a notebook (sometimes somewhere in the middle of the analysis).
 Your environment should already be set up, or instructions to set it up should be at the top, or in an addendum.
 But apart from the issue of *when* packages should be installed, you also should avoid mixing pip and conda as much as possible.
 Again, Anaconda is a package management system.
-Pip works completely differently, and will shove it's packages into your environment, probably linked against libraries elsewhere in your operating system (i.e., not in the conda environment), and possibly creating the kinds of conflicts that Anaconda checks for and avoids.
-Sometimes unsatisfiable package conflicts may force you down this path, but you definitely shouldn't do this as a *first* resort.
+Pip works completely differently, and will impolitely shove its packages into your environment, probably linked against libraries not in the conda environment, and possibly creating the kinds of conflicts that conda checks for and avoids.
+Sometimes, unsatisfiable package conflicts may force you use pip to install a package that conda refuses to, but you definitely shouldn't do this as a *first* resort.
 Mixing different Python installation methods can lead to this:

 ![](https://imgs.xkcd.com/comics/python_environment.png)